andreasbm/web-skills/blueprint.md

 The skills are based on what I personally find to be the most useful on a day-to-day basis.
 If you think something really important is missing, you can always suggest it on the [issues page](https://github.com/andreasbm/web-skills/issues).

+### What does the "experimental" banner mean?

+When a skill is described as experimental, it means that the technology is immature and currently in the process of being added to the Web platform (or considered for addition).
+Think carefully before you start using experimental technology in any kind of production project.
+The definition used in Web Skills is based on the excellent definition used on [MDN](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Guidelines/Conventions_definitions#Experimental).
+You are very welcome to open an issue if you see a skill you believe should be marked as "experimental" or have the banner removed.

 ### How can I get in contact with you?

 Reach out to me on Twitter at [@AndreasMehlsen](https://twitter.com/AndreasMehlsen) or take a look at [my website](https://andreasbm.github.io) if you want to learn more about what other projects I'm working on.